Bubble diagram through the Symmetries of Feynman Integrals method: Solution

 In the Euclidean domain (\ref{def:Euclid}) $\tDelta_i$ are in the range $-1 \le \tDelta_i \le 1$ such that function $B(x;a)$ is well defined.
 Outside this domain analytic continuation may be required.

 Substituting (\ref{int1}) into (\ref{transformed-set_b},\ref{transformed-set_c}) we find that $\del_{p^2} C = \del_\lam C =0$ and hence \be C\(p^2, \lam \) = C ~. \ee

 This residual freedom in the solution amounts to the possibility of adding the homogeneous solution $I_0$ (\ref{I0}).
-Examining $I_0$ near the point $L1$ on the algebraic locus where $p^2=0$ and $m_1=m_2 = m$, see (\ref{L1}) one finds that $\mu_0=\lam/(-4 p^2) \to m^2$ and \be I_0 |_{L1} \simeq \frac{m}{\sqrt{-p^2}}\, j'(m) ~. \ee Therefore $I_0 |_{L1}$ is divergent.
-Combining that with the finite value of $I_{L1}$ (\ref{L1}) we see that $C$ can be determined by requiring the boundary condition that $I$ is to be finite at $L1$.
+Examining $I_0$ near the point on the algebraic locus where $p^2=0$ and $m_1=m_2 = m$, to be referred to as $L1$, one finds that $\mu_0=\lam/(-4 p^2) \to m^2$ and \be I_0 |_{L1} \simeq \frac{m}{\sqrt{-p^2}}\, j'(m) ~. \ee Therefore $I_0 |_{L1}$ is divergent.
+Combining that with the finite value of $I_{L1}$ (\ref{I_p2},\ref{I_lam}) we see that $C$ can be determined by requiring the boundary condition that $I$ is to be finite at $L1$.
 In this sense \emph{the equation set suggests its own boundary conditions through regularity}.
 Evaluating (\ref{int1}) at L1, where $v \ll 1$ and hence $ B(v; a) \simeq v$ we conclude finally that \be C=0 ~. \ee

 We summarize that the result of integration and the application of boundary conditions is \be I = \frac{\sqrt{\lam}}{-2 p^2} ~~ j'\(\frac{\lam}{-4 p^2} \) \ee where $B(x;a)$ is defined in (\ref{def:B}) $j$ in (\ref{j_value}) and \be v_{1,2} := \frac{ \mp \Delta -p^2}{\sqrt{\lam}} \ee differ by signs only from $\tDelta_i$ (\ref{def:tDeltai}) and are chosen to make the expression manifestly symmetric with respect to $1 \leftrightarrow 2$ by using $B(-x;a)=-B(x;a)$.